What is leptospirosis?

 - Cover cuts and abrasions with waterproof dressings, especially before coming into contact with soil, mud or water that may be contaminated with animal urine.

-- Wear footwear outdoors, especially when walking in mud or moist soil.
+clothing and footwear outdoors, especially when walking in mud or moist soil.

 - Wear gloves when gardening.